janiavdv/scrappy/README.md

         It also initializes the desired collections for the database.
         2. privacy: A folder to contain private data we do not want pushed to GitHub (i.e. password to view the database)
+        3. server: This directory contains all the handlers to our backend server and the main Server class itself.
+The four handlers are for the database (updating, adding, and querying), the gallery (vectorizing tags and sorting them based on relevance), the New York Times API (returning the news headline of the day), and an inspirational quote API.
+In the Server, we instantiate our database and the paths to run our handlers.
+        4. utils: The classes in this folder contain common utilities used throughout the program, such as JSON serialization/deserialization and Object to Document conversion (for the database).
     - Frontend -
       1.
   - **DATA STRUCTURES**: